-The outside boiler has a hot water thermostat (aquastat) with a thermocouple that is inserted into a brass drywell that senses the water temperature of the unit.
-When the temperature of water in the boiler falls below the "low" temperature setting on the aquastat, the solenoid lifts the cover off the blower which turns on, feeding oxygen to build a hotter fire and remains on until the water temperature in the boiler reaches the "high" temperature setting of the aquastat.
+The NCB boiler uses a hot water thermostat (aquastat) with a sensor that is inserted into a brass drywell for sensing the water temperature of the unit.
+When the temperature falls below the differential setting on the aquastat, the blower turns on and the damper actuator opens, feeding oxygen to burn wood in the firebox, heating the water jacket and remaining on until the water temperature in the boiler reaches the set point of the aquastat.